 Electronic Health Records (EHRs) are digital versions of a patient’s medical history.
 They include key information such as diagnoses, medications, treatment plans, immunization dates, allergies, and test results.
 Unlike simple electronic charts, EHR systems are built to share information securely across care teams and systems—supporting better coordination and long-term health outcomes.

-For nonprofits, EHRs enable community care teams to track holistic health and social determinants of health (SDOH) in real time.
+For healthcare and community-based organizations, EHRs enable care teams to track holistic health and social determinants of health (SDOH) in real time.

-While EHRs are standard in clinical settings, nonprofit organizations and community health programs often lack access to tools that reflect nonprofit workflows and resource constraints.
-Here’s where purpose-built EHR platforms like Pillar stand out.
+While EHRs are standard in clinical settings, many community health programs and healthcare organizations lack tools that reflect their workflows, limited resources, and program complexity.

 1. Streamlined Case Management